Monotonicity of holonomy groups: Application to Riemannian holonomy groups

-At first, we prove that the linear map $d_1 f:T_1 K\to T_1 H$ is injective.
-This can be seen as follows: It is well known that for the exponential maps $\exp_K$ and $\exp_H$ of $K$ resp. $H$ we have $\exp_H\circ d_1 f=f\circ\exp_K$.
+\emph{Proof of the claim.} First, we show injectivity.
+It is well known that for the exponential maps $\exp_K$ and $\exp_H$ of $K$ resp. $H$ we have $\exp_H\circ d_1 f=f\circ\exp_K$.
 Furthermore, both exponential maps are local diffeomorphisms, in particular injective if restricted to a suitable neighbourhood of zero in the respective tangent spaces.

 Now let $v\in T_1 K$ with $d_1 f(v)=0$.
 Let $U\subseteq T_1 K$ be a neighbourhood of zero such that $\exp_K|_U$ is a diffeomorphism onto its image.
 In particular, $(f\circ\exp_K)|_U$ is injective by assumption on $f$.
 Let furthermore $\lambda\in(0,\infty)$ be so small that $w:=\lambda v\in U$.
 By linearity we have $d_1 f(w)=0$.
 Thus